 4. Bottling:

 – Once fermentation is complete, it's time to bottle the ginger beer.
-Use sterilized bottles that can withstand pressure, such as swing-top bottles or plastic bottles.
+Use sterilized bottles that can withstand pressure, such as swing-top bottles or plastic soda bottles.

 – If desired, add lemon juice or citric acid at this stage for additional acidity and flavor.
 The amount can vary based on personal preference.